Note: I get commissions for purchases made through links in this post.

 - GP2200i (Inverter)

-You can tell from the model names that the larger units are all electric start.
+You can tell by the “E” at the end of the model names that the larger units are all electric start.

 The one inverter model, the GP2200i, is quieter than most and is intended for fun weekends outdoors camping, etc. without disturbing those nearby.